snowdrop/k8s-infra/cert-manager/README.md

 oc adm policy add-cluster-role-to-user cluster-admin -z cert-manager -n cert-manager
 ```

-## Getting a TLS certificate using Let's encrypt staging
+## Getting a TLS certificate using Let's encrypt staging and HTTP-01

 - Create an `issuer CRD` for `letsencrypt` which represents the CA authority able to generate a certificate
 ```